Blackmankas/ARMS/README.txt

 click and drag the mouse upwards from the bottom of the screen.
 From the list of available apps, find "ARMS" and click on it once.

 You will then be greeted by a login screen.
-For the sake of our demonstration, you may log in by leaving the email and password fields blank.
+For the sake of our demonstration, you may log in by leaving the username and password fields blank.
 To start using the Barcode Scanner, click on the image of the barcode.
 If Android asks for permission to use the camera, select "Allow."
 Because the emulator does not have any access to physical camera hardware, you will not be able to directly scan a barcode.